heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/PRESENTATION.md

 Advantages: The token is not visible in the URL (more secure).

 Disadvantages: A bit more complex to implement.

+### Do all websites use sessions?

+Not all applications need a session.

+For example, a calculator application that waits for a calculation and directly sends the result does not need to keep track of the client:

+- Each request is independent of the others
+- The server can directly respond to each request

+The server does not have to know who is the author of the request: it can send the result directly to the client.

+In this case, the server does not need to use HTTP sessions and is, therefore, stateless.

+---

+On the other hand, an e-commerce application where the user can add items to a shopping cart needs to keep track of the client:

+- The user can add items to the shopping cart
+- The user can remove items from the shopping cart
+- The user can buy the items in the shopping cart

+The server must know who is the author of each request in order to maintain the shopping cart.

+In this case, the server must use HTTP sessions and is, therefore, stateful.

 ## API design